 Horseshoe Bend is the where Major General Andrew Jackson’s army attacked Chief Menawa’s Red Stick Creek warriors in 1814.
 The Red Sticks were fortified in a horseshoe-shaped bend of the Tallapoosa River.
 Jackson’s army won, and the battle ended the Creek War – leading to Jackson’s popularity, and eventually helping him win the presidency.

 This park is full of information, an awesome Visitor’s Center, a driving tour, and a great Junior Ranger program for kids.
 It’s definitely worth a visit.

 With all the activities, you’re going to need some sustenance to make it through!
 No worries, Lake Martin has plenty of amazing restaurants and yummy food.

 Jake’s Restaurant was one of our favorites – with awesome steaks and seafood, this place was delicious!
 The fried green tomatoes were to die for.

 Carlisle’s was a great lunch spot.
 It’s an old-fashioned soda fountain that serves the best chicken salad.
 They offer a few different versions – my husband was a big fan of their jalapeno chicken salad.

-If you’re looking for the perfect lakeside eatery, look no further than Kowaliga’s Restaurant.
+If you’re looking for the perfect lakeside eatery, then Kowaliga’s Restaurant is for you.

 In 1952, Hank Williams spent a few days at Lake Martin and wrote a song about a poor, lonesome wooden Indian – Kowaliga.
 This restaurant even features a wooden Indian, and it will great you at the entrance.
 (Take a selfie!)